East London

 That Leyton(stone) Life: A Guide

 Unless you live in Leytonstone, Leytonstone is really quite far away and can also be conflated with Leyton, which is sort of the same place but not quite.
-However, it is fast becoming a hub for craft beer due to real estate on the cheaper side (in the context of London), a younger demographic emerging due to the aforementioned reason, and proximity to areas that have attracted craft beer for a little longer, like Walthamstow.
+However, it is fast becoming a hub for indie beer due to real estate on the cheaper side (in the context of London), a younger demographic emerging due to the aforementioned reason, and proximity to areas that have attracted craft beer for a little longer, like Walthamstow.

 Without further ado, here is your unexpectedly fruitful beer crawl around the Leyton/stone area.